Envirometrix/PredictiveSoilMapping/main.md

     (continuous updates at regular intervals).

-To date, almost all conventional soil mapping ignores time and change and instead tries to pretend that soil properties are static and persist through time virtually unaltered.
-Increasingly, however, new generation PSM projects aim to monitor changes in soil resources, with special focus given to changes in soil organic carbon, soil nutrients and similar (Fig. \@ref(fig:psm-types-monitoring)).
-For PSM project type III spatio-temporal prediction models can be used (as in meteorology for example), but then this requires that sufficient training data are available in the time domain e.g. at least five measurement intervals / repetitions.
+To date, almost all conventional soil mapping ignores time and change and instead tries to assume that soil properties are static and persist through time virtually unaltered.
+Increasingly, however, new generation PSM projects aim to monitor changes in soil resources, with special focus given to changes in soil organic carbon, soil nutrients, soil moisture and similar (Fig. \@ref(fig:psm-types-monitoring)).
+For PSM project type III spatio-temporal prediction models can be used (as in meteorology for example), but then this requires that sufficient training data are available in both the space and time domains e.g. at least five measurement intervals / repetitions.

 <div class="figure" style="text-align: center">